Sterling drops as EU's Barnier says just hours left for Brexit deal

 Meantime, Bank of England policymaker Gertjan Vlieghe said the central bank may need to cut interest rates below zero for the economy to fully recover, according to Bloomberg TV.

-Reporting by Joice Alves; Additional reporting by Tommy Wilkes; Editing by Elaine Hardcastle and Kirsten Donovan
+Reporting by Joice Alves; Additional reporting by Tommy Wilkes; Editing by Elaine Hardcastle, Kirsten Donovan, William Maclean

 Our Standards: The Thomson Reuters Trust Principles.